 What I’ve learned in these 11 years is you just got to stay focused and believe in yourself and trust your own ability and judgment.Mark Cuban

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 9 Episode 5.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 9 episode 5:

 - Human Bobber Life Jackets by H3O Sports

 - Ash & Anvil Clothing for Short Guys

 - Kwik-Hang Curtain Rod Brackets

 Shark Tank Air Date: 10/22/17 – Season 9 – Episode 5

 Mirmir is a company from Los Angeles, CA, that makes a photo booth for parties and high-end events.
 Every photo taken within their booths to look great is what they have as theirsgoal.

 The company was created by two entrepreneurs, both professional photographers.
 The entrepreneurs said that the secret to their great photos was the software and the lighting and that’s what makes stand out their company from many other similar companies.
 The software auto-corrects otherwise imperfect images.